Financial-Times/origami-image-set-tools/README.md

 {
     // The directory the images were sourced from
     sourceDirectory: 'src',

+    // The custom scheme the images should be stored
+    // under in the Image Service
+    scheme: 'ftexample',

     // A list of the found images
     images: [